antbrown/evo-data-converters/packages/obj/README.md

 The OBJ 3D mesh format is a legacy of Wavefront Technologies, but is now a common format for specifying polygon meshes, optionally with texture data (stored in a separate MTL file).

+### Implementations

-The Python Open3D package is used to work with these files, for import and export.
+The Python [Trimesh](https://trimesh.org/index.html) package is used to work with OBJ files by default, for import and export.
+There are other optional importer implementations such as [TinyOBJ](https://github.com/tinyobjloader/tinyobjloader), [Open3D](https://www.open3d.org/) and the VTK library that `evo-data-converters-vtk` provides.
+These can be installed as an optional extra as `optional_parsers` and then passed as the `implementation` string to `convert_obj()`.
+Trimesh and TinyOBJ are the preferred implementations for completeness and speed respectively.

 ### Publish geoscience objects from an OBJ file